Music FSP ViennaVienna, Austria

 ABOUT THIS PROGRAM

+The Department of Music offers a foreign study program in Vienna, Austria, and is operated in partnership with a third-party provider, IES Abroad.
 The music foreign study program provides an opportunity for students to combine the study of music with an intensive exposure to musical performance while living in Vienna.
 The program is open to vocalists, instrumentalists, and composers, as well as to students whose focus is on music history, theory, or ethnomusicology.

 THE STUDY ABROAD EXPERIENCE